 In the last blog, we looked at all of the certifications.
 Today, let’s look at how to get them.
 The federal ones are relatively easy.
-For the overall Small Business certification, it is simply a declaration in the SAM registration, which can be accessed through this link here.
+For the overall Small Business (SB) certification, it is simply a declaration in the System for Award Management (SAM) registration.
 This is a self-certifying certification and requires no documentation.
-Be sure you are under the revenue threshold for your primary NAICS Code which you can obtain them here if you don’t have your NAICS Codes.
+Be sure you are under the small business revenue threshold for your primary NAICS Code.
 The revenue thresholds are quite significant if you are thinking in terms of small business.
-For example, the construction small business revenue threshold is $36.5 million averaged over a three year period.
+For example, the New Single-family Housing Construction and the Commercial and Institutional Building Construction small business revenue threshold is $40 million averaged over a three-year period (as of the last update of this article on 10/18/2023).

 For the 8(a) certification, you must go through the SBA again.
 This is a very difficult certification in terms of the amount of the paperwork and you must prove economic hardship or disadvantage in order to receive it.
 For further instructions and for the eligibility requirements, click here.